 There are at least three reasons to love the complete Thanksgiving dinner options from Williams Sonoma.
 The first is the brand's longstanding reputation for gourmet quality.

 The second reason is that Williams Sonoma offers the widest variety of turkey options within the complete-dinner format.
-Free range, organic, pre-brined, pre-roasted, smoked, or fried—Williams Sonoma has them all.
-And most of the birds are Willie Bird turkeys, raised humanely on a natural diet.
+Free-range, organic, pre-brined, pre-roasted, smoked, or fried—Williams Sonoma has them all.
+And most of the birds are Willie Bird turkeys, raised humanely on natural foods.

-If you love mixing and matching to create your perfect meal, but you don't want to order from many different vendors, Harry and David offers the best a la carte Thanksgiving shopping experience.
-Simply go to HarryandDavid.com and type "thanksgiving" into the search bar.
+If you love mixing and matching to create your perfect meal, but you don't want to order from many different vendors, Harry & David offers the best a la carte Thanksgiving shopping experience.
+Simply go to Harryanddavid.com and type "thanksgiving" into the search bar.
 You will land on its Thanksgiving gifts page, where you can dive into main courses, appetizers, sides, desserts, wine, and table decorations.

 All the favorite side dishes are here, too: creamy Brussels sprouts with bacon, black truffle and almond green beans, parmesan creamed spinach, apple walnut sage stuffing, gruyere and garlic red mashed potatoes, and so forth.
 Most sides sell for around $40.
 Serving sizes aren't given on the site, so you'll have to look at the portion you're buying and do the math yourself.

 Pay attention to the shipping times because they vary across different items.
-For standard shipping delivery on Thanksgiving, order by November 20.
-Harry and David ships to all 50 states and a handful of international destinations.
+For standard shipping delivery on Thanksgiving, order by November 19.
+Harry & David ships to all 50 states and a handful of international destinations.

 Burgers' Smokehouse is a family business that has been around since 1952.
 Don't be confused.
 "Burger" is the name of the family, not the name of their smokehouse's main dish.
 In fact, at the beginning Burgers' focused on ham.
 Today, they sell all things smoked meat, including hamburgers and, of course, turkeys.